 Interested in Applying?
 Please fill out our prospective student interest form to receive announcements about the next application cycle as well as public events and other opportunities to see our program in action.

-To apply, visit the Admissions Office Graduate Studies Overview webpage for step-by-step instructions on create an account, paying the application fee, and submitting materials.
+To apply, visit the Admissions Office Graduate Studies Overview webpage for step-by-step instructions on creating an account, paying the application fee, and submitting materials.
 Required materials include a personal statement, short essays, a resume, two recommendation letters, and transcripts from all higher education institutions attended.
 The GRE is not required.
 TOEFL scores are required if English is not your native language and you haven’t completed at least two years of full-time study at a university in an English-speaking country.
 For details on the TOEFL requirement and information for international applicants, click here.

 Student Resources